sveltejs/kit/documentation/docs/14-configuration.md

 ### inlineCss

 Inline CSS inside a `<style>` block at the head of the HTML.
-When this option is `true`, all CSS files needed for the page are merged and inlined in a `<style>` block.
+This option is a number that specifies the maximum length of a CSS file to be inlined.
+All CSS files needed for the page and smaller than this value are merged and inlined in a `<style>` block.

 > This results in fewer initial requests and can improve your [First Contentful Paint](https://web.dev/first-contentful-paint) score.
 However, it generates larger HTML output and reduces the effectiveness of browser caches.
 Use it advisedly.